pelyams/atomics_for_peace_and_sync_primitives/README.md

 Been considering to use guards for acquiring (and returning permits back in Drop implementation, RAII, you know), but ultimately opted off in favour of semaphore flexibility
 ### Channel
 - MPSC buffered channel
-- Backed by a ring buffer (and hence has a boundary of buffer size being power of 2), buffer entries are aligned to be 64 bytes, to prevent false sharing
+- Backed by a ring buffer (and hence channel has a boundary of buffer size being power of 2)

 ### Arc
 - Some regular Arc implementation, a pale imitation of std version.